Debra D. Mays

 “I can …”

-Learning Targets For Students: (1) China’s Economy.
-(2) Foreign Trade. and (3) Results of Growth.
+Learning Targets For Students: (1) Renewable Resources (2) Nonrenewable Resources and (3) Natural Resources

-I can (as a teacher) help the students gain knowledge on ancient and modern China.
+I can (as a teacher) help the students gain knowledge on countries trading for goods.

-I can (as a teacher) help the students gain knowledge on China’s land and new economy.
+I can (as a teacher) help the students gain knowledge on the use of natural resources used to produce and exchange goods and services.

-I can (as a teacher) help the students gain knowledge on forestry, and agriculture.
+I can (as a teacher) help the students gain knowledge on the economies of the world’s countries.

-Learning Targets For Students: (1) Traditional Arts.
-(2) Chinese Foods. and (3) Statues of Buddha in China.
+Learning Targets For Students: (1) Tariff (2) Quota and (3) Free Trade

-I can (as a teacher) help the students gain knowledge on China’s painting, sculpture, and architecture.
+I can (as a teacher) help the students gain knowledge on trade benefits to help their country’s economy.

-Learning Targets For Students: (1) Globalization.
-(2) Populations. and (3) Manufacturing.
+Learning Targets For Students: (1) Developed Countries (2) Developing Countries and (3) Industrialized Countries

-I can (as a teacher) help the students gain knowledge on the structure of China.
+I can (as a teacher) help the students gain knowledge on the spread of industry among developed and developing countries.

 Instructional Strategies/